 The Foundation’s Equity & Access Fund supports programs that reduce barriers caused by systemic racism, poverty, language access, and other factors — including censorship.
 In addition to Books Unbanned, the fund helps the library increase participation from traditionally underserved communities, expand access to services and materials, and promote learning.

-and beyond.
+Your gift to the Equity & Access Fund allows the Foundation to invest in improving equity across our community and beyond.
 Programs include support for immigrant and refugee communities, outreach to people experiencing homelessness, and promoting diversity and representation in reading — for SPL patrons and for young people nationwide.
 Give today!